ZarnackGroup/racoon_clip/docs/installation.rst

    or
    apptainer pull racoon_clip.sif docker://melinak/racoon_clip:latest

-We provide also provide a quick explanation on how to :ref:`use racoon_clip inside a container <tutorial_container>`.
+We also provide a quick explanation on how to :ref:`use racoon_clip inside a container <tutorial_container>`.